What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Common malware can be a pain to get rid of, so imagine how bad it gets when it infects the heart of the machine.
 If the kernel is compromised, an attacker can gain full access to the system and wreak havoc.

-When the device gets infected on kernel level or ring 0, even the best malware removal tools won't be able to detect it, let alone remove it.
+When the device gets infected on kernel level or rings 0, even the best malware removal tools won’t be able to detect it, let alone remove it.
 The only way to disinfect the machine is to format the hard drive and reinstall the operating system.
-So, how does that happen?
+How does that happen?

 Kernel Rootkit Infection

-The simplest way to insert malware is to disguise it as device drivers, which are executed directly at the kernel computer level.
-Now, this isn't as easy as it seems.
+The simplest way to insert malware is to disguise it as device drivers, executed directly at the kernel computer level.
+Now, this is more challenging than it seems.
 Microsoft has implemented a mandatory signature key for all device drivers.

-Therefore, the drivers won't be installed if the malware doesn't have a valid signature key.
-Yes, there is still a way to run it, but if you, say, get an Adobe update that throws an error, you'll know something is wrong.
+Therefore, the drivers won’t be installed if the malware has no valid signature key.
+Yes, there is still a way to run it, but if you get an Adobe update that throws an error, you’ll know something is wrong.

 Sadly, if the attacker manages to get their hands on a legit signature key, like with the Stuxnet worm attack, they could install malware without anyone realizing it.
 Even without it, though, there are other methods of corrupting the kernel operating system.

 Memory infection is one of them.
-The attacker would have to use the system memory map object to get the malicious code into the kernel-protected memory space.
-Now, this description is very vague because there are a lot of “it depends” moments, and it would require a very technical article on its own to cover everything.
+The attacker must use the system memory map object to get the malicious code into the kernel-protected memory space.
+This description is vague because there are many “it depends” moments, and it would require a very technical article to cover everything.

 There is one thing you should know, though.
 Microsoft already anticipated such a scenario and implemented memory integrity checks on ring 0.
-Just don't turn it off to improve performance, as some guides suggest.
+As some guides suggest, please don’t turn it off to improve performance.
 That extra fraction of a second when booting the system up isn’t worth the risk.

-Instead of trying to infect protected memory, the attacker can try to alter the kernel file on the storage drive.
+Instead of infecting protected memory, the attacker can try to alter the kernel file on the storage drive.
 The malware has to obtain root privileges to modify the NTLDR program used to run an integrity check on the ntoskrnl.exe file.
 Once that is achieved, though, it has free reign in the system.

 Thankfully, both of these methods aren’t easy to perform, and in most cases, the best they can do is cause a BSOD crash.